 So let’s recap….5 parts to the typical value proposition statement designed by most advisers and 4 of them are “hygiene factors”, and one is frankly unbelievable in the minds of the customers.
-By “hygiene factor” I mean it is a given in the customers mind…as in any hospital will be hygenic.
+By “hygiene factor” I mean it is a given in the customers mind…as in any hospital will be hygienic.
 It is not in itself a point of difference for hospitals as it is a minimum expectation that goes with providing medical facilities.

-And that is the core objective of it: articulate the benefit to the client that cannot be obtained from someone else.
+The core objective is simple with a value proposition: articulate the benefit to the client that cannot be obtained from someone else.

-Here are some general areas where you might be exceptional and doing unique things, and are able to do what customers value:
+Here are some general areas where advisers can be exceptional and unique, and are able to do something which customers value:

-This is just a short collection of concepts to highlight that creating a value proposition is not about you.
-It is about the end result for the customer – the thing they value.
-When you get that, and are able to express it succinctly, then they will get you and the value you bring.
+These are just examples to highlight that creating a value proposition is not about you.
+It is about the end result for the customer – something they will value.